excellencior/Lit-Review-Collection-Masters-Thesis/Optimizing_LLMs_for_Resource-Constrained_Environments_A_Survey_of_Model_Compression_Techniques/Lit Review and Notes on Optimizing LLMs by Google Research.md

    Teachers may be trained on different datasets or tasks. \
    Distillation can combine **soft-target** and **relation-based** methods. \
    Helps the student **absorb diverse knowledge** from multiple sources.

+## Takes

+The rationale behind pruning was strengthened by the **Lottery Ticket Hypothesis** paper where pruning led to not only smaller models but also to "winning tickets".
+Faster, More accurate

+Pruning Techniques (References from the Paper)
+1. Second Derivative Information Based Pruning
+2. Three-step Pruning. \
+   (i) Traning networks to learn which connections are important, \
+    (ii) Pruning the unimportant connections, \
+    (iii) retrain the network to fine-tune the weights of the remaining connections  \
+Led to much sparser models: 9x to 13x reduction for models **AlexNet** and **VGG-16** without any loss in accuracy.

+### **What about for Deep Neural Networks??**

+**Categorization**
+1. Two Broad Categories:
+   a.
+Unstructured: Non-important weights and neurons being removed /
+   b.
+Structured: Whole components like layers, filters or channels being removed
+        Or, in other ways like block sparsity, or vector sparsity being enforced on the weights

+2. RL based pruning (transfer learning)  \
+   AutoML for Model Compression which uses RL to automatically determine the sparsity of each layer and then perform pruning based on the sparsity.
+The paper also offers difference schemes for RL (i.e. resource-constrained envs / accuracy-gurantees).
+3. Movement based pruning (fine-tuning)  \
+   The change of weights during fine-tuning, i.e. first-order information, is taken into consideration to determine the weights to prune.  \
+   It outperforms more common approaches like magnitude-based pruning and regularization-based pruning.

+4. Magnitude based pruning

+5. Regularization based pruning

+6. Iterative pruning

+GPUs are made focusing on dense matrix operations.
+So, the sparsed matrices are promising but the hardware support is not yet prolific.
+Thus, it concerns us with deployement issues.
+The H/Ws can't take the full advantage of it.  \
+Some specialized libs are available to tackle this kind of situation, f.e.
+Nvidia's cuSparse, TensorRT but they are not widely used for DL interface.

+## Mixture-of-Experts (MoEs)
+Dividing the large model into multiple sub-models called experts and uses a gating mechanism (router) to route each request to only a small number of experts.

+## Tentative To Dos
+- Graph Isomorphism Test
+- MoEs (datasets, use cases, applications etc.)